primefaces/primefaces/docs/7_1/core/javascriptAPI.md

 PrimeFaces renders unobstrusive javascript which cleanly separates behavior from the html.
 Client side engine is powered by jQuery.

-## PrimeFaces Namespace
+## PrimeFaces Core (PrimeFaces.core.*)

-_PrimeFaces_ is the main javascript object providing utilities and namespace.
+_PrimeFaces.core_ is the main javascript object providing utilities and namespace.

 | Method | Description |
 | --- | --- |